danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 ![](img/31d.png)

 #### Data Warehousing
-> A data warehouse is a seperate database that analysts can query to their hearts' content, without affecting OLTP operations.
+> A data warehouse is a separate database that analysts can query to their hearts' content, without affecting OLTP operations.
 The data warehouse contains a read-only copy of the data in all the various OLTP systems in the company.
 Data is extracted from OLTP databases, transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
 This process of getting data into the warehouse is known as Extract-Transform-Load(ETL).
 ![](img/etl.png)

-> A big advantage of using a seperate data warehouse, rather than querying OLTP systems directly for analytics, is that the data warehouse can be optimized for analytic access patterns.
+> A big advantage of using a separate data warehouse, rather than querying OLTP systems directly for analytics, is that the data warehouse can be optimized for analytic access patterns.
 It turns out that the OLTP indexing algorithms are not very good at answering analytic queries.

 ##### The divergence between OLTP databases and data warehouses
 > The data model of a data warehouse is most commonly relational, because SQL is generally a good fit for analytic queries.
 There are many graphical data analysis tools that generate SQL queries, visualize the results, and allow analysts to explore the data (through operations such as drill-down and slicing and dicing).